laion01/spz/README.md

 - **Console Utilities**: Command-line tool added for compressing and decompressing `.spz` files.
 - **Improved Performance**: The default `march` target is set to `x86-64-v3`, along with various small fixes and optimizations for better performance.
 - **Python Bindings**: Python bindings have been implemented using `pybind11`.
+- **WASM Support**: WebAssembly support has been added to run compression and decompression in a web environment.

 ## Recommendations and Good to Know
 In my tests for this project, Clang 19.1.7 generated significantly better code than GCC 14.2.1.
 I therefore recommend using Clang.\